Linux For Normies (from a normie's point of view)

 b.
 Someone Who Is Actually Tech-Savvy But Never Used Linux.

 g.
-The Musician (Voice Actors, Music Producers, Etc.)
+Musicians (Voice Actors, Music Producers, Etc.)

 III.
 Common Misconceptions